Radiwow R-108 / Sihuadon R-108: The KM6NHH Operation Guide

 In this video, you can see that I have clipped the Magic Wand antenna (sitting in a tree across my garden) to the telescoping antenna.

-If you found this Operation Guide helpful, tips are much appreciated: $2 USD, $3 USD, or $5 USD.
+Did this Operation Guide help you?
+Support the independent, ad-free web!
+Tips are much appreciated: $2 USD, $3 USD, or $5 USD.

 By Marc Carson, Thursday June 25, 2020.
 Filed under: Radio, Travel